For all children and families to flourish through high quality early childhood education and care.

 - Chief Executive (Chair)

-Any committee members who have personal relationship with the defendant or complainant that represents a conflict of interest will be exempt from the process on the grounds of that conflict of interest and a substitute will be sought.
+Any Code of Conduct Committee members who have personal relationship with the defendant or complainant that represents a conflict of interest will be exempt from the process on the grounds of that conflict of interest and a substitute will be sought.
 If any committee members are unable to attend the meeting, the chair may appoint a suitable substitute, subject to the agreement of the defendant and complainant.

 Procedure for Code of Conduct Committee Meeting

-- Introductions and confirmation that committee members have no conflict of interest
+- Introductions and confirmation that the Code of Conduct Committee members have no conflict of interest

-- Defendant may be accompanied by one family member, friend or fellow NDNA member
+- Defendant may be accompanied by one family member, staff member, friend or fellow NDNA member

-- Complaint read and defendant’s written answer considered
+- Complaint summary read and defendant’s written answer considered

-- Defendant invited to call by prior arrangement any witnesses to give evidence and respond to questions from committee
+- Complainant and defendant invited to call, by prior arrangement, any witnesses to give evidence and respond to questions from the Code of Conduct Committee

-- Defendant, any companion and witnesses asked to withdraw whilst committee considers case
+- Complainant, defendant, any companion and witnesses asked to withdraw whilst committee considers case

-- Defendant and representative recalled and advised of judgement and any sanction verbally, confirmed in writing by Chair within five working days
+- Complainant, defendant and representative recalled and advised of judgement and any sanction verbally, confirmed in writing by Chair within five working days

-- Chair of committee writes to complainant within 10 working days to advise whether the complaint is upheld
+- Chair of the Code of Conduct Committee writes to complainant within 10 working days (if not present at the meeting) to advise whether the complaint is upheld

-- Minutes will be taken by the secretary and signed by the Chair on behalf of all committee members
+- Minutes will be taken by the secretary and signed by the Chair on behalf of all Code of Conduct Committee members

-- The committee may consider any evidence, whether oral or written
+- The Code of Conduct Committee may consider any evidence, whether oral or written

-- Decisions will be taken by the committee on the basis of what is reasonable on the balance of probabilities
+- Decisions will be taken by the Code of Conduct Committee on the basis of what is reasonable on the balance of probabilities

-- If the committee is not unanimous the decision can be taken on a majority of over 50 per cent of those committee members in attendance.
+- If the Code of Conduct Committee is not unanimous the decision can be taken on a majority of over 50 per cent of those Code of Conduct Committee members in attendance.

 - A written reprimand

-- Suspension of membership for up to one year
+- Suspension of membership for up to three years

-- Exclusion from holding an official post such as network or regional chair or from representing NDNA at any external event or occasion for up to one year
+- Exclusion from holding an official post such as network officer or Trustee or from representing NDNA at any external event or occasion for up to one year

 No refund of paid membership fees will be made in the event of the above sanctions.

-Immediately upon being expelled or suspended as a member, members must stop using the NDNA logo or the name NDNA.
+Within 21 days of being expelled or suspended as a member, the defendant must stop using the NDNA logo, the name NDNA or any trademarks associated with NDNA.
 They should take down any signage and stop using any stationery etc. incorporating the logo or the name.

 * ‘members’ are members of NDNA’s National Membership Council as defined by the charity’s Memorandum and Articles of Association.

-Nothing in this Code shall affect the statutory rights of consumers, or the liability of NDNA for death or personal injury caused by its negligence, or its liability for fraud.
+Nothing in this Code of Conduct shall affect the statutory rights of consumers, or the liability of NDNA for death or personal injury caused by its negligence, or its liability for fraud.